jimheaton/Ultra96_ML_Embedded_Workshop/README.md

 ![MAIN.CC](./images/download.PNG)

-You are down using the AWS instance for the resnet50 example, however leave the instance running since you will be using it for the densebox face detection example.
+You are done using the AWS instance for the resnet50 example, however leave the instance running since you will be using it for the densebox face detection example.

 ### Connecting to the target Board